Preston flood map & planning overlays

 Is Preston flood-prone?

-Very little of Preston carries a mapped flood overlay (the Lockyer Valley Regional average is 20%).
+Flood mapping covers Preston and none of the suburb falls within a mapped flood overlay (the council-wide suburb average is 20%).
 Flood overlays vary block to block, so whether a particular lot is affected needs a property-level check.

 Is Preston bushfire-prone?